BazzaCuda/ffmpegparams/README.md

 The .ini file contains some common examples of ffmpeg output switches and will be loaded when the program launches.

 The .bat file contains a skeleton batch file which will report an overall duration time for the entire batch job when it finishes.
-This file is read each time you press the GO button.
+This file is read each time you press the GO button and is used to create the batch process for your files.

 **N.B.
 The program assumes your system path contains the path to your FFMPEG/Bin installation.**